Dança dos Famosos season 19

 Dança dos Famosos 2022 is the nineteenth season of the Brazilian reality television show Dança dos Famosos which premiered on April 3, 2022 at 7:30 / 6:30 p.m.
 (BRT / AMT) on TV Globo, following a cast reveal special that aired on March 27.

 It is the first season hosted by Luciano Huck and airing as a segment on Domingão com Huck, following Fausto Silva's departure from the network and, subsequently, the cancellation of Domingão do Faustão.

 On July 3, 2022, actress Vitória Strada & Wagner Santos won the competition over singer Vitão & Gabe Cardoso and TV host Ana Furtado & Leandro Azevedo, who took 2nd and 3rd place respectively.

-Vitória is the show's third openly LGBT celebrity champion (following season 7 champion Fernanda Souza and season 9 champion Rodrigo Simas) and the first to be out at the time of her win.
+Vitória is the show's third openly LGBT celebrity champion (following season 7's Fernanda Souza and season 9's Rodrigo Simas) and the first to be out at the time of her win.

 Couples

 The celebrities and professionals were officially revealed by TV Globo on March 27, 2022.
-However, the couples were not announced in advance and will only be revealed during the two-week season premiere.
+However, the couples were not announced in advance and were only revealed during the two-week season premiere.